johnmtayag/Amazon-Recommender-System/README.md

 This formula transforms each value in "generation_wh" from the amount of Watts generated in the last 30 minutes to the average power generated over the same 30 minute interval.
 This new value is saved as "power_kW."

 ### Preprocessing: Removing Missing Data Points
-The energy output of each solar PV system is aggregated and reported at 30 minute intervals, and ideally, each solar PV system would have 48 timestamped reports for each day.
-Due to the coarse-grained nature of these measurements, any missing data points can greatly affect the shapes of the fitted models.
+The energy output of each solar PV system is aggregated and reported at 30 minute intervals, and so, ideally, each solar PV system would have 48 timestamped reports for each day.
+Due to the coarse-grained nature of these measurements, any missing data points can greatly affect the shapes of the fitted models, leading to possible false flags.
 Thus, in order to parameterize the power generation curves as accurately as possible, we need to minimize the number of missing data points.

 There are two main categories of missing data points:
 1. For a given solar PV system at a given timestamp (ex: 04/24/2019 12:30:00), the energy output was reported as NULL
-  1. These were removed in a previous step.
 2. For a given solar PV system on a given day, fewer than 48 timestamps exist in the dataset

-Out of all pairings of ID-Date, only 144,730 had fewer than 48 timestamps - these were all removed.
+All NULL values were removed from the dataset, and out of all pairings of ID-Date, only 144,730 had fewer than 48 timestamps - these were all also removed.

 ### Preprocessing: Collecting Timestamp Groupings